Tracking our progress for 2017-2018. For more:

 - Revisions to Excel to MySQL and Java Programming specializations wrapping up.
 Published our evaluation of the specialization development.

-- 6 projects in development from last ‘Global’ RFP cycle
+5 of 6 projects wrapping development from last ‘Global’ RFP cycle

-- Talking to Public Policy and Engineering about possible partnerships to develop online courses or modules
+- Talking to Fuqua and Engineering about possible partnerships to develop online courses or modules

 - Produced modules with Duke Center for Health Informatics for AMIA 10×10 on Data Standards for Learning Health Systems

-- Redesign of Fuqua’s Global Executive MBA program (partnering w/ Fuqua team)
+- Redesign of several courses in Fuqua’s Global Executive MBA program (partnering w/ Fuqua team)